Return to the essay table of contents

 Had to take place at all, why the only patrons of his scores

-Were passing silverfish squirming through the cracks of the suitcases that held his music
+Were passing silverfish squirming through the cracks of the suitcases that held

 To feed on glue.
 True, he was not yet a full master.
 If each work's a journey